WaelSaid9/Project-Design-and-Implementation/README.md

-# 🔐 Secure Password Manager - Advanced AES & RSA Encryption v5.0
+# 🔐 Enhanced Password Security with Artificial Intelligence

 # 📋 Overview
 A secure password manager based on advanced encryption using AES-256 and RSA-2048 algorithms with bilingual support (Arabic and English) and an advanced graphical user interface.